ralexale/team-performance-test/README.md

 The Coupon Management and Redemption System is a crucial component of Riwi's e-commerce project.
 This system allows users to manage and redeem discount coupons for online purchases.
 The API offers the following key functionalities:

 ### User Management
-- User registration

 ### Coupon Management
-- Creation and listing of coupons
-- Modification and deletion of unused coupons
-- Verification of coupon validity (expiration date, status)

 ### Coupon Redemption
-- Allow users to redeem coupons on purchases
-- Query redemption history by user

 ### Product Management
-- Product listing

 ## General Business Rules